Clinical Experience

 Clinical work in the field – Psychotherapy and Bibilotherapy

-2002-2003: Bibliotherapist in Practicum at the Children’s Therapy Center in Tel-Aviv.
-I conducted group psychotherapy with children and parent training.
+2002-2003 Bibliotherapist in Practicum at the Children’s Therapy Center in Tel-Aviv.
+Group psychotherapy with children and parent training.

-2005-2007: Bibliotherapist in the Ministry of Education in Haifa, working as a bibliotherapist in a special education kindergarten for children with verbal and emotional developmental delays.
-Dyadic therapy, individual therapy and group therapy.
+2005-2007 Bibliotherapist in the Ministry of Education in Haifa, Bibliotherapist in a special education kindergarten for children with verbal and emotional developmental delays.
+Dyadic therapy, individual psychotherapy and group therapy.

-2005-2007: Bibliotherapist in the Ministry of Education in Haifa, working as a bibliotherapist in Shema Center for the Deaf and Hearing Impaired Children.
-Individual therapy, Group therapy.
+2005-2007 Bibliotherapist in the Ministry of Education in Haifa, Bibliotherapist in “Shema” Center for the Deaf and Hearing-Impaired Children.
+Individual psychotherapy, Group therapy.

-2009-2010: Bibliotherapist at a project of the United Nations and the African Refugee Developmental Center, Tel Aviv.
-Included individual psychotherapy with a refugee teenage mother, parent training, psychoeducational work, re-writing the traumatic life story.
+2009-2010 Bibliotherapist at a project of the United Nations and the African Refugee Developmental Center, Tel Aviv.
+Individual psychotherapy.

 2008-2012 Supervising MA bibliotherapy students from the University of Haifa